Read Music – Get Faster!

-• 60 seconds per round or endless game
+• 60 seconds per round or endless mode

 • Create your own exercises